If you are a nervous presenter the one thing you can be certain of is that you are not alone.

 Tip 4 – Dress for success

-If you look great and feel comfortable you will find that it’s a lot easier to focus on your audience rather than yourself.
+If you look great and feel comfortable you will find it a lot easier to focus on your audience rather than yourself.

 Tip 5 – Get to love the sound of your own voice

-In other words for the most part we are not even really conscious of how we sound.
+In other words, for the most part we are not really conscious of how we sound.